 Dementia is growing at an alarming rate throughout the world, especially in Asia.
-For a snapshot of how medical leaders in Singapore are working to tackle the issue, Dia:gram gets the perspective of a doctor who is on the front lines of treating the disease, and a nonprofit CEO who is advocating on behalf of those who suffer from it.
+For a snapshot of how medical leaders in Singapore are working to tackle the issue, Roche Diagram magazine gets the perspective of a doctor who is on the front lines of treating the disease, and a nonprofit Chief Executive Officer (CEO) who is advocating on behalf of those who suffer from it.

 Thirty years ago, dementia was not talked about much in Singapore.
 That was partly because the city’s elderly population was much smaller back then.
 It was also due to widespread stigmatisation of the disease – even among those whose family members were suffering from it.

-'Dementia' is an umbrella term that comprises a wide range of cognitive conditions related to general mental decline.
-Alzheimer’s disease is perhaps the most well-known due to its prevalence; it accounts for 50-60% of all dementia cases¹.
-Other types of dementia include vascular dementia, frontotemporal dementia, and dementia due to Parkinson’s disease.
+‘Dementia’ is an umbrella term that comprises a wide range of cognitive conditions related to general mental decline.
+Alzheimer’s disease is perhaps the most well-known due to its prevalence, accounting for 50-60% of all dementia cases.¹ Other types of dementia include vascular dementia, frontotemporal dementia, and dementia due to Parkinson’s disease.

-The increase in dementia cases is a global phenomenon that can be credited to an otherwise positive trend: People are living longer.
-According to Alzheimer’s Disease International, the number of people with dementia worldwide is currently estimated at more than 50 million.
+The increase in dementia cases is a global phenomenon that can be credited to an otherwise positive trend: people are living longer.
+According to ADI, the number of people with dementia worldwide is currently estimated at more than 50 million.
 That number is expected to reach 75 million in 2030, and 131.5 million in 2050.
-The fastest growth is taking place in China, India, and their South Asian neighbours3.
+The fastest growth is taking place in China, India, and their South Asian neighbours.3

 You might say Dr Chan Kin Ming was ahead of his time.

 In recent years, diagnostics has evolved to include tests for cognitive biomarkers.
-It has been shown that an increase in beta amyloid in the brain and elevated tau proteins can predict the onset of Alzheimer’s disease6,7.
-Beta amyloid load can be measured using an amyloid PET scan of the brain.
+It has been shown that an increase in beta amyloid in the brain and elevated tau proteins can predict the onset of Alzheimer’s disease.6,7 Beta amyloid load can be measured using an amyloid positron emission tomography (PET) scan of the brain.

-Two separate laboratory tests can measure beta amyloid and tau protein in the cerebrospinal fluid (CSF)6,7.
-While measuring biomarkers with CSF immunoassays increases the certainty of an Alzheimer’s diagnosis, there remains a pressing need for further research into dementia diagnostics.
-“At this point,” Dr Chan said, “It is still very much a clinical diagnosis."
+Two separate laboratory tests can measure beta amyloid and tau protein in the cerebrospinal fluid (CSF).6,7 While measuring biomarkers with CSF immunoassays increase the certainty of an Alzheimer’s diagnosis, there remains a pressing need for further research into dementia diagnostics.
+“At this point,” Dr Chan said, “it is still very much a clinical diagnosis.”